Homeowners Insurance Premium at Closing

 When Do You Pay Homeowners Insurance at Closing?

-Homeowners insurance is typically paid in full for the first year at closing.
+Homeowners insurance is typically paid in full for the first year at closing, and understanding how homeowners insurance payments work can make this timing easier to plan for.

 This means: